dark-ambient/blog/content/notes/Why a manager is responsible for everything?.md

   - management
 draft: false
 ---
-A manager task is to deliver what the company needs within given time-scope-budget triangle.
+A project manager task is to deliver what the company needs within given time-scope-budget triangle.
+A people manager responsibility is [[content/notes/A sketch on managing people#People Manager's responsibility|here]].

 Great projects are delivered by great teams.
 A great team delivers as a team when everyone delivers.